Starship Projects

 Ariane Mueller is a visual artist, writer, and urbanist with 20 years of working practice for the UN agency UN-HABITAT in the field of sustainable urban development.

-Besides of her international career as an individual artist, throughout her artistic career she worked in collaborations to develop artistic projects, with Linda Bilda to found and establish Artfan, an influential magazine in the early 1990ies in Vienna, with Deborah Schamoni to develop Kino Raum 3, an art space for moving images, and with Verena Kathrein on the research project Then I would like to make a happy end for once, on comedy and feminism, photography and drawing.
+Besides of her international career as an individual artist, she worked in collaborations to develop artistic projects – with Linda Bilda to found and establish Artfan, an influential magazine in the early 1990ies in Vienna, with Deborah Schamoni to develop Kino Raum 3, an art space for moving images, and with Verena Kathrein on the research project Then I would like to make a happy end for once, on comedy and feminism, photography and drawing.

 Martin Ebner

-Martin Ebner is a visual artist, his artistic practice stems from early collaborative practice, as in the artist group You Never Know, founded in Vienna.
-Following an individual artistic career, he contributed in various settings, like together with Florian Zeyfang to establish the research and exhibition project Poor Man’s Expression to work on Berlin’s Arsenal film archive in a contemporary artistic format, and in sound and music projects like Recycling Plastic Inevitable, together with Eleni Poulou, Theresa Patzschke, and Sebastian Luetgert.
+Martin Ebner is a visual artist living in Berlin and Austria.
+He developed his artistic and collaborative practice in the early 1990s in the artist group You Never Know in Vienna.
+After studies of Media art with Peter Weibel, Roy Ascott, Steina Vasulka and VALIE EXPORT at University of Applied Arts in Vienna, he followed an individual artistic development in Berlin, and contributed in various settings, e.g. together with Florian Zeyfang to establish the research and exhibition project Poor Man’s Expression (on Conceptual Art, Technology and Experimental Film) and in experimental music projects like Recycling Plastic Inevitable.

 He has also been working as a senior motion design and visual effects artist in numerous video and television productions, for other artists, and in commercial environments.